eth-infinitism/EIPs/EIPS/eip-00.md

 The `sender` address is invoked with `callData` input.

-The gas limit of this frame is set to `callGasLimit - calldataCost`.\
+The gas limit of this frame is set to `callGasLimit`.\
 Calculation of the `calldataCost` value is defined in the [Gas fees charged for transaction input](#gas-fees-charged-for-transaction-input) section.\
 The amount of gas used by this frame is referred to as `gasUsedByExecution`.